 Like you have primers specifically for wood, metal, concrete, and other surfaces.
 There are also primers designed for the auto industry that can be used for prepping vehicles before you paint.

 The question here is – can you use auto primer on wood?
-Also, if you use them, will the primer meant for spraying cars stick well on surfaces like wood or walls?
+Also, will the primer meant for spraying cars stick well on surfaces like wood or walls if you use them?

-The truth is, automotive primers are designed differently than regular base primers that are used on wood or walls prior to painting for better adhesion.
+The truth is that automotive primers are designed differently than regular base primers used on wood or walls prior to painting for better adhesion.

-Plus, these automotive primers are expensive than regular ones.
-So, unless you are applying the primer on metals or plastics it’s good to use the primer that is designed for walls or wood.
+Plus, these automotive primers are more expensive than regular ones.
+So, unless you are applying the primer on metals or plastics, it’s good to use the primer that is designed for walls or wood.

 What is Wood Primer?